 Witching could also be tough on the average retail investor, who didn’t typically have access to the same information as traders on the floor.

-From his current perspective, Kinahan can look back fondly on those times, even though it wasn’t as easy for retail investors back then.
+From his current perspective, Connor can look back fondly on those times, even though it wasn’t as easy for retail investors back then.

 The volatility would often start a day or two before expirations and last right up to the closing minutes, he recalled.
 Pit traders held a big advantage at the time because they had a physical presence at the point of price discovery.
-“When I was a young man, we’d see the order flow,” Kinahan remembered.
+“As young traders, we witnessed the order flow through open outcry in the pits,” Connor remembered.
 But even pit traders sometimes suffered nasty surprises.

 Rules put into place since then have smoothed out the process a great deal, and technology also helps protect retail investors against the more dramatic impacts of witching.